KID and Benoni: The pawn structure in the diagram below is not an unfamiliar one to the average player.

-It is a classical game which shows the beginnings of the King’s Indian culture.
-Theory was not as explored as it is now, but we can learn from the way these two legends played this position.
+It is a classical game that shows the beginnings of the King’s Indian culture.
+The theory was not as explored as it is now.
+But, we can learn from the way these two legends played this position.

 In our next game between Topalov and Movsesian white deploys his forces to prevent black from playing f7-f5.
-At the same time, he prepares both ruptures, b4 and f4 that were played in the game.
-Quite an interesting struggle than we suggest you study closely.
+At the same time, he prepares both ruptures, b4 and f4 that he played in the game.
+Quite an interesting struggle that we suggest you study closely.

 We hope you have enjoyed these games and learned more about this common structure.
 Understanding the typical plans in common middlegame positions will help you find the right moves quicker, as the patterns are often the same.